anthony-halim/dotfiles/README.md

 ##### Windows

-For Windows, you can install [PowerToys], through the Keyboard Manager.
+For Windows, you can install PowerToys, through the Keyboard Manager.

 ```Powershell
 winget install Microsoft.PowerToys --source winget